gjroots/esp32_nat_router_plus/README.md

 - Displaying connected states and quality in the UI for transparency
 - Scanning for available APs to enhance network connectivity
 - Allowing users to disable or enable the on-board indicator LED
-- Incorporating a button menu (accessible via Boot or EN button)
+- Incorporating a button menu (accessible via Boot button)
 - Custom DNS server for personalized settings
 - Incorporating a secure web interface with basic authentication method
 - Offering OTA updates for easy maintenance and functionality enhancements